ravi9/openvino-wiki/SnippetS.md

 Lowering is a sequence of subgraph (snippet body) traversal passes to generate a compute kernel out of subgraphs of operations extracted by tokenization.

 1. Common optimizations
+1. Canonicalization
+  1. Domain normalization
-1. Canonicalization for snippets dialect
+  1. Conversion to snippets dialect
 1. Target-specific optimizations
 1. Register allocation
 1. Schedule generation